 Tell your doctor as soon as possible if you notice any of the following:

-These may be serious side effects of frusemide and you may need urgent medical attention.
+These may be serious side effects of furosemide (frusemide) and you may need urgent

 irregular or fast heart beat

 passing less urine than is normal for you

 severe stomach pain, often with nausea or vomiting

 increased sensitivity to sunlight

 symptoms of anaemia such as tiredness, being short of breath when exercising, dizziness

 frequent infections such as fever, severe chills, sore throat or mouth ulcers

 bleeding or bruising more easily than normal, nose bleeds

 loss of control of your bladder or bowels (incontinence)